exercism/DEPRECATED.help.exercism.io/app/pages/languages/getting-started-with-ecmascript.md

 * [Jasmine](http://jasmine.github.io): to run tests
 * [Gulp](http://gulpjs.com): to automate everything, you don't need to worry about anything
+* [ESLint](http://eslint.org/) (optional): to perform several static analysis and coding style checks to your ECMAScript code.

 They can be installed running this command within each assignment directory: